 Please contact our Support team for further information on supported acquirers and card types.

-For checks to be successfully performed on the customer’s details, the customer will need to input their billing address and card details (including the security code) on the Payment Pages.
+For checks to be successfully performed on the customer’s details, the customer will need to provide their billing postcode, billing premise and their card’s security code.

-If the customer fails to submit the required information, the checks will return a “Not given” response.
+If this information is not present in the request to Secure Trading, we will return a “Not given” response.

 There are four different possible responses following AVS and security code checks.
 Each response is assigned a distinct code, as shown in the following table: